moving-bits/datatables/README.md

 # TableFixHeaders

-[DISCONTINUED] This project it's not deprecated, it do what it must, but we don't have time to improve it or, even, answer issues.
+This is a stripped-down version of [InQBarna's TableFixHeader](https://github.com/InQBarna/TableFixHeaders/), adjusted to my needs.

 ## What is it?
-TableFixHeaders is an Android widget to display tables with headers.
+datatable is an Android widget to display tables with fixed headers.

 ## Features